EvictionLab/eviction-maps/CONTRIBUTING.md

 App modules contain a grouped set of functionality.
 This project is split into the following modules:

+  * **Base Graph Module** (`/src/app/graph/`)

+    contains the base graph module that the eviction graphs are based on

   * **Eviction Graphs Module** (`/src/app/eviction-graphs/`)

-    contains the shared module used for graphs in the project, built using `angular-d3-graph` as a base.
+    contains the shared module used for graphs in the project, built using the base graph module.

   - **MapToolModule** (`/src/app/map-tool/`)